rkaippully/webgear/pages/index.md

 routes :: Handler '[] String
 routes = [route| GET /hello/name:String |] $ Kleisli $
            \request -> do
-             let name = get (Proxy @(PathVar "name" String)) request return $ ok200 $ "Hello, " ++ name
+              let name = get (Proxy @(PathVar "name" String)) request return $ ok200 ("Hello, " ++ name)

 main :: IO ()
 main = run 3000 (toApplication routes)
 ```

 ## Developer Friendly
-WebGear is built on a small number of simple concepts which makes it approachable.
-You don't need to understand a
+WebGear is built on a small set of simple concepts which makes it approachable.
+You don't need to be a Haskell Guru to
-gazillion advanced language features to build type safe APIs.
-Friendly error messages will guide you when you make
+build APIs with WebGear.
+Friendly error messages will guide you when you make mistakes.
-mistakes.

 ![Error Messages](/static/webgear-error.png)